abpframework/abp/docs/en/Concurrency-Check.md

 }
 ```

-* It is the base interface for **concurrency control** and has a just simple property named `ConcurrencyStamp`.
+* It is the base interface for **concurrency control** and only has a simple property named `ConcurrencyStamp`.
-* While a new record **creating**, if the entity implements the `IHasConcurrencyStamp` interface, ABP Framework sets a unique value to the **ConcurrencyStamp** property automatically.
+* While a new record is **creating**, if the entity implements the `IHasConcurrencyStamp` interface, ABP Framework automatically sets a unique value to the **ConcurrencyStamp** property.
-* While a record **updating**, ABP Framework compares the **ConcurrencyStamp** property of the entity with the provided **ConcurrencyStamp** value by the user and if the values are matched, updates the **ConcurrencyStamp** property with the new unique value automatically.
+* While a record is **updating**, ABP Framework compares the **ConcurrencyStamp** property of the entity with the provided **ConcurrencyStamp** value by the user and if the values match, it automatically updates the **ConcurrencyStamp** property with the new unique value.
 If there is a mismatch, `AbpDbConcurrencyException` is thrown.

 **Example: Applying Concurrency Control for the Book Entity**